Great Bradley Hall of Fame

 This plaque shown in the header of this page is one of the memorials to the family in the church

-Josiah Nice, d.
+JOSIAH NICE, d.
 1908

 Josiah was the enumerator for the censuses taken between 1881 and 1901 and he was the last miller in the Village.
-He took over both roles from his father but died in tragic circumstances:
+He took over both roles from his father after died in tragic circumstances:

-He committed suicide when lightning struck and badly damaged the mill in a storm.
+A;so called Josiah, the father committed suicide when lightning struck and badly damaged the mill in a storm.
 Josiah had just spent a huge sum restoring the mill, which was never used again.
 The mill was demolished in 1949.

 Reginald 'Rex' Connor Phillips Wilder 1896 - 1914